cartheur/aiventure-hero/README.md

-# aiventure-hero
+## aiventure-hero

 Research into Heathkit's 1983 kit robot.
-Biddle.
+Especially with my ETW-18, I purchased in September 2023.

 ## What is here